marbens-arch/acme-dns-client/README.md

 To continue active development of the inactively developed upstream.
 Current differences between this fork and upstream include:

 - no official macOS binaries in the fork (because I decided they are not worth the burden)
-- CAA record handling has been updated in the fork
+- CAA record handling has been updated for [production](https://community.letsencrypt.org/t/enabling-acme-caa-account-and-method-binding/189588/3) in the fork
 - goreleaser config has been updated to v2 in the fork

 ## Installation